sSharonV/SOS-Offline-LiveCD/README.md

 	    └── bin
 	```

-3. Lets understand the differenence between them
+3. Let's understand the differences between them

 ### auto/
 - #### config
-	This one can help us automate the generation of the files generated in config folder - and make it possible to manage configuration changes with git.
+	Helps us automate the generation of the files generated in `config/` folder - and makes it possible to manage configuration changes with git.
-	Some of the settings referring to mirror, distro names, iso, cache and etc.
+	Some of the settings refer to a mirror, distro names, iso, cache etc.
 	>[lb_config](https://manpages.debian.org/jessie/live-build/lb_config.1.en.html "lb_config")

 - #### build
-	This will run the build process according to the information located in config/ directory, while saving it's log to build.log file.
+	Executes the build process according to the information located in `config/` directory, while saving its log to build.log file.
-	Some of the settings helps control the different stages of the build (bootstrap, chroot, binary) to save time while customizing the live-cd.
+	Some of the settings help control the different stages of the build (bootstrap, chroot, binary) to save time while customizing the live-cd.
 	>[lb_build](https://manpages.debian.org/jessie/live-build/lb_build.1.en.html "lb_build")

 - #### clean
-	Between the builds there could be some cached information that might damage the build process, so it's recommended to clean the main directory while testing your desired live-cd build stage.
+	Between the builds, there could be some cached information that might damage the build process, so it's recommended to clean the main directory while testing your desired live-cd build stage.
-	Some of the settings helps to control which cached information needs to be deleted.
+	Some of the settings help to control which cached information needs to be deleted.
 	> [lb_clean](https://manpages.debian.org/jessie/live-build/lb_clean.1.en.html "lb_clean")

 ### config/
 - #### bootloader
-	Enable to control the files used in boot time (outside the packed file-system) by the bootloader chosen for the live-cd.
+	Controls the files used in boot time (outside the packed file-system) by the bootloader chosen for the live-cd.
 	>[Debian Live Manual - 11.1 - Bootloaders](https://live-team.pages.debian.net/live-manual/html/live-manual/customizing-binary.en.html#617 "Debian Live Manual - 11.1 - Bootloaders")

 - #### hooks
-	Enable execution of customized scripts during different phase of the build process - chroot, binary and boot.
+	Controls execution of customized scripts during different phases of the build process - chroot, binary, and boot.
 	> [Debian Live Manual - 9.2 - Hooks](https://live-team.pages.debian.net/live-manual/html/live-manual/customizing-contents.en.html#515 "Debian Live Manual - 9.2 - Hooks")

 - #### includes.*
-	Enable to include different files inside different stages of build in order to aid the configurations during build process or just so something would exists in result iso image.
+	Include different files inside different stages of the build process to aid the configurations during the build process or just so something would exist in the result iso image.
 	> [Debian Live Manual - 9.1 - Includes](https://live-team.pages.debian.net/live-manual/html/live-manual/customizing-contents.en.html#499 "Debian Live Manual - 9.1 - Includes")

 - #### packages-list
-	Enable additional package installation by supplying a list of packages to install.
+	Additional package installation by supplying a list of packages to install.
 	> [Debian Live Manual - 8.2 - Choosing packages to install](https://live-team.pages.debian.net/live-manual/html/live-manual/customizing-package-installation.en.html#389 "Debian Live Manual - 8.2 - Choosing packages to install")

 - #### packages.*
-	Enable the use of cached packages to avoid network traffic when downloading packages during build process.
+	Includes Debian packages to avoid network traffic when downloading packages during the build process.
 	> [Debian Live Manual - 8.2 - Choosing packages to install](https://live-team.pages.debian.net/live-manual/html/live-manual/customizing-package-installation.en.html#389 "Debian Live Manual - 8.2 - Choosing packages to install")

 - #### binary, chroot, bootstrap
-	Part of the configurations generated by `lb config` that are overriden when executing auto/config (`lb config -h`).
+	Part of the configurations generated by `lb config` is overridden when executing auto/config (`lb config -h`).
 ------------

 ## live-build